+Custodial credit risk for deposits is the risk that, in event of a failure of a depository financial institution, the Authority would not be able to recover deposits or would not be able to recover collateral securities that are in possession of an outside party.
 The VRFA's bank deposits are held in its accounts with Heritage Bank.
 The Federal Deposit Insurance Corporation (FDIC) insures the VRFA's deposits up to \$250,000 per account.
-The Washington Public Deposit Protection Commission (WPDPC) insures amounts over the FDIC limit.
+The Washington Public Deposit Protection Commission (WPDPC) covers amounts over the FDIC limit through collateral held in a multiple financial institution collateral pool.
 All deposits and investments are held by the VRFA in its own name.